 Sky Sharks has set out to pitch itself as the ultimate modern gonzo horror film, Firstly, it sells itself as another modern deliberately ridiculous killer shark film.
 This is a fad that emerged in the mid-2000s – see Killer Shark Movies – with a whole host of titles that set out to mix sharks with things as absurd as possible, something that culminated with the bad movie hit of Sharknado (2013).
-Throughout the 2010s, there have been a great many films in a similar vein – see the likes of Dinoshark (2010), Sharktopus (2010), 2-Headed Shark Attack (2012), Jersey Shore Shark Attack (2012), Avalanche Sharks (2013), 90210 Shark Attack (2014), Raiders of the Lost Shark (2015), Roboshark (2015), Sharkansas Women’s Prison Massacre (2016), House Shark (2017), Trailer Park Shark (2017), Post Apocalyptic Commando Shark (2018) and Ouija Shark (2020), among others.
+Throughout the 2010s, there have been a great many films in a similar vein – see the likes of Dinoshark (2010), Sharktopus (2010), 2-Headed Shark Attack (2012), Jersey Shore Shark Attack (2012), Avalanche Sharks (2013), 90210 Shark Attack (2014), Raiders of the Lost Shark (2015), Roboshark (2015), Sharkansas Women’s Prison Massacre (2016), House Shark (2017), Trailer Park Shark (2017), Post Apocalyptic Commando Shark (2018), Ouija Shark (2020), Sharks of the Corn (2021) and Virus Shark (2021), among others.
 During this time, the Zombie Film has taken a similar turn for the wilfully ridiculous.

 Similarly, during this same period, the portrayal of Nazis on film has taken a turn for the deliberately ridiculous.
 Nazis had been turning up as mad scientists and villains since the 1950s.
 From the 2000s, they had taken a turn for the gonzo with films like Dead Snow (2009), Iron Sky (2012), Nazis at the Center of the Earth (2012), Frankenstein’s Army (2013) and Yoga Hosers (2016) wherein they have been mixed with all manner of conceptually whacked elements ranging from zombies, werewolves, alien lizard people and UFOs on the Moon.
 Sky Sharks feels as though it has conceptually pitched as being Iron Sky by way of Sharknado and with zombies thrown into the mix too.
 (For an overview of the genre see Nazis in Fantastic Cinema).